 22. Appeals against suspension or expulsion

-A member who is suspended or expelled under clause 21 may appeal against that suspension or expulsion by giving notice to the Secretary within 14 days after receipt of the Committee's decision.
+A member who is suspended or expelled under clause 21 may appeal against that suspension or expulsion by giving notice to the Treasurer/Secretary within 14 days after receipt of the Committee's decision.

 The appeal must be considered at a general meeting of the Association and the member must be afforded a reasonable opportunity to be heard at the meeting or to make representations in writing prior to the meeting for circulation at the meeting.